School of Medicine

 Clinical Associate Professor, Psychiatry and Behavioral Sciences

 BioSmita Das, MD, PhD, MPH is Board Certified in Psychiatry, Addiction Psychiatry and Addiction Medicine.
 Dr. Das studied Chemistry and Statistics at Stanford, completed her Masters in Public Health at Dartmouth College, and then completed her MD/PhD in Community Health at the University of Illinois at Urbana Champaign.
 She completed psychiatry residency and was chief resident at Stanford followed by an addiction psychiatry fellowship at UCSF.
 She has over 2 decades of experience in research in healthcare quality and addiction.
-Dr. Das is chair of the APA Council on Addiction Psychiatry and has been a member for a over a decade.
-She has been a leader in the Northern California Psychiatric Society since 2012 and is a Past President of the APA District Branch.
+Dr. Das is a former chair of the APA Council on Addiction Psychiatry, a past president an APA District Branch and is on the Advisory Council for Workplace Mental Health at the APA.
 Prior to her position as Medical Director of Psychiatry at Lyra Health, Dr. Das was Director of Addiction Treatment Services at the Palo Alto VA.
-In addition to her work at Lyra, Dr. Das practices in addictions at Stanford School of Medicine where she is a Clinical Associate Professor.
+Dr. Das practices in addictions at Stanford School of Medicine where she is a Clinical Associate Professor and is also the Vice President of Psychiatry and Complex Care at a mental health start-up.

 • Debadutta (Dev) Dash, MD, MPH